 Before starting Mavyret, tell your doctor if you’ve had HBV in the past.
 They may test you for HBV before you start treatment.
-If you test positive, you may need to be treated for HBV before starting Mavyret.
+If the test is positive, the HBV will need treatment before you start Mavyret.
 Your doctor may monitor you more closely during and after your Mavyret treatment.

 What might help

 If you’ve had HBV in the past, tell your doctor.
 Before starting Mavyret, your doctor may test you for HBV.
-If you test positive, you may be treated for this infection before starting Mavyret.
+If the test is positive, the infection will be treated before you start Mavyret.
 In some cases, your doctor may monitor you closely during and after your Mavyret treatment.

 - dark urine or stools